WaelOGC/OGC-NewFinity-Palstform/docs/03-frontend/38-global-styling-and-css-architecture.md

 - Micro-shadow

-- Neon underline at bottom
+- Plasma underline at bottom with soft radiance